NorthCoast-DevOps/cdk-aws-soc2-settings/README.md

 1. Modify the stack files in the `aws_soc2_settings` directory.
 2. Adjust parameters such as VPC CIDR ranges, subnet configurations, or firewall rules in the respective stack files.
 3. Add or remove resources as needed to meet your specific compliance requirements.
+4. Update the `cdk.json` file to include any new context parameters or configuration options.

 ## Clean Up